UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 ---
 # What is a merge conflict?

-Error message that indicates you and your collaborators made changes to the same line of the same file and that Git will not be able to automatically merge the changes.
+This error message indicates you and your collaborators made changes to the **same line** of the **same file** and that Git will not be able to automatically merge the changes.

 <center>